-In-depth guides for all the event and calendar types, objects, sources, views, and event architecture in SentryOne software (SQL Sentry).
+In-depth guides for all the event and calendar types, objects, sources, views, and event architecture in SQL Sentry.

-An event object is any job, task, or event type that can be managed using SentryOne.
+An event object is any job, task, or event type that can be managed using SQL Sentry.
 There are two general types of event objects, including active and status event objects.

-An event chains is a series of dependencies between events running on the same server or different servers.
+SQL Sentry event chains are a series of dependencies between events running on the same server or different servers.

 The history filter allows you to define rules that control what types of events the monitoring service writes into event history concerning the monitored servers.